Bayer's Retinal Pioneers Programme

 Retinal Pioneers Summit (RPS)

-The Retinal Pioneers Summit is an annual meeting designed to enable UK ophthalmologists to explore the latest innovations and scientific and clinical advancements in the management of medical retina conditions.
+Retinal Pioneers Summit is an annual meeting designed to enable UK ophthalmologists to explore the latest innovations and scientific and clinical advancements in the management of medical retina conditions.
+We’re pleased to confirm that the 2026 Retinal Pioneers Summit will be returning on 26–27 March 2026 in London.
+For more information about the event, please contact your local Bayer representative.

 Read key takeaway messages from RPS 2025, including sessions such as: